 How to Compost at Home for Beginners

 Our family eats a lot of fresh fruits and vegetables.
-However, we toss a lot of it as well.
+However, before composting, we tossed a lot of it as well.

 There’s the not-so-great-tasting parts as well as some stems, cores, pits, and rinds.
-There are the tops of carrots and pineapples, the ends of the onions, and watermelon rinds.
+There are the tops of carrots and pineapples, peels from citrus, and watermelon rinds.

 Why Should You Compost at Home?